What is a Solar Thermal Heating System?

 - The bigger the hot water cylinder, the more of your solar generated water you'll be able to store and use.
 Solar compatible cylinders are usually larger in size.

-- However, if you think a solar thermal heating system could be the right choice for your home, your next step is to get multiple quotes for installation.
+If you think a solar thermal heating system could be the right choice for your home, your next step is to get multiple quotes for installation.
+You can do this by clicking the link below.

 Solar Thermal Heating: Pros, Cons and Costs